dracupid/nobone/readme.md

  - **<u>param</u>**: `opts` { _String | Object_ }

-    If it's a string it represents the root_dir.
+    If it's a string it represents the rootDir.

  - **<u>return</u>**:  { _Middleware_ }